How Are Delinquent Land Tax Sales Conducted in Missouri?

 Are there ways to prevent foreclosure due to unpaid taxes in Missouri?

-Yes, you can avoid foreclosure by negotiating or setting up payment plans with the county treasurer.
+You can avoid foreclosure by negotiating or setting up payment plans with the county treasurer.
 Learning about Missouri tax relief options and possibly hiring a tax lien attorney can also help save your property.

 Is it possible to sell a house in Missouri with past due property taxes?